JAlcocerT/Linux/content/docs/Debian/content_creation.md

 ### Editing Videos in Linux

-Probably the simplest will be KDEnlive.
+Probably the simplest will be **KDEnlive**.

+> Ive been using KDenLive and describe it on [this post](https://jalcocert.github.io/JAlcocerT/dji-oa5pro-firmware-updates/)

 But here you have few options.

 <!--
 https://www.youtube.com/watch?v=EHnAV6fObGI -->